 Narendra Modi led the foundation of the project in 2010 when he was the chief minister of Gujarat.
 The project formally started in the year 2013.
 L&T got the contract for the construction of the statue and a Chinese company named JTQ got the contract for doing the bronze cladding on the statue.
 The statue got completed in 2018 and was inaugurated in the same year by Prime Minister Shri Narendra Modi on 31st October, on the occasion of the 143rd birth anniversary of Sardar Vallabhbhai Patel.

 Statue of Unity is taller than any other statue in the world with a whopping height of 182 meters.

 The statue is made of bronze, iron, and steel and is located near the Sardar Sarovar Dam in the Narmada district in the village of Kevadiya, Gujarat.
 It is said that iron was collected by farmers from across the country in the form of used iron farming equipment.
 The equipment collected were processed to be further used in the construction of the statue.

 Reports claim that a force of 3,000 workers and engineers from L&T worked hard for a span of three and a half years to complete this grand construction.

 The design of the statue has been engineered in such a way that it can withstand earthquakes and high wind speed of up to 100km/second.

 The statue also comprises 4 lifts in the legs and each can carry 26 people at a time to the top, in approximately 40 seconds.

 By Air.
-Vadodara is the nearest big city to the Statue of Unity and its airport which is known as Vadodara airport is 90 km away from the statue.
-There are frequent flights to Vadodra from all major cities of India hence tourists who are planning to travel by air will not face flight availability and booking issues.
+Vadodara is the nearest big city to the Statue of Unity, thus, deboard at Vadodara Airport situated about 90 km away from the statue.
+There are frequent flights to Vadodra from most of the major cities of India.
 From the airport, one may take a taxi or a bus to reach the desired location in the city.

 Leave a Reply: